ibm-cloud-docs/storage-scale/config-setup-symph-cluster.md

     g.
 Click **Apply** and then **OK** to save the changes.

     Creating user groups and users in the "pocdomain.local" Active Directory domain requires administrative privileges within that domain.
 Ensure that you have the necessary permissions to create groups and users.
-Additionally, always set strong passwords and follow security best practices when you create user accounts and groups in Active Directory to maintain a secure network environment.
+Also, always set strong passwords and follow security best practices when you create user accounts and groups in Active Directory to maintain a secure network environment.
     {: note}

 ## Step 3 - Integrating Symphony Cluster running on RHEL 8.4 based Systems Directly to AD using Samba Winbind
 {: #scale-integrate-symph-cluster-ad-samba}

-### Overview of Direct Integration using Samba Winbind
+### Overview of Direct Integration by using Samba Winbind
 {: #integrate-symph-samba-intro}

 To connect a RHEL system to Active Directory (AD), two components are needed: Samba Winbind and realmd.
 Samba Winbind interacts with the AD identity and authentication source, while realmd detects available domains and configures the underlying RHEL system services.